OnSong DB Manager

 Run OSDBM.cmd by double clicking on the shortcut that you created; this will result in the Main Menu being displayed, as shown below.

-NOTE: Before you are able to make an Excel workbook (menu option 1) or list issues with a database (menu option 5) you must extract an OnSong database (menu option 2 or 3) first.
+NOTE: Before you are able to make an Excel workbook (menu options 1 or 2) or list issues with a database (menu option 6) you must extract an OnSong database (menu option 3 or 4) first.

-Menu option 1 creates a Microsoft Excel workbook that is populated with data from the extracted database file in the OSDBM folder.
+Menu option 1 creates a 32-bit Microsoft Excel workbook and menu option 2 creates a 64-bit Microsoft Excel workbook that is populated with data from the extracted database file in the OSDBM folder.
 It will contain six worksheets, the last of which is named "Search" and is shown below.

 Repertoire Search